Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Results

 \subsection{Multi-floor Navigation}

-In the multi-floor navigation test, our system effectively planned path across different floors, particularly by avoiding areas like elevators under maintenance and stairs that the wheeled robot cannot climb.
+In the multi-floor navigation test, our system effectively planned a path across different floors, particularly by avoiding areas like elevators under maintenance and stairs that the wheeled robot cannot climb.
+The \textit{osmAGPathPlanner} proposed a path through the stairs, but the \textit{NavigationEventMonitor} rejected it, based on our prompt that this is a wheeled robot and by looking up in the osmAG map, that this particular area is a stair.
 The accompanying video illustrates this capability, highlighting a distinct advantage over move\_base, which lacks support for multi-floor navigation and does not consider the robot's capabilities.